We all want that, right??

 Uh-huh.
 Thought so.

 I’m a bad one for this one, I will admit.
 I wear mine for too long, I know.
-But they say (don’t you love “they” — know it alls, “they” are) that bras that we wear on a regular basis should be replaced every six months.
+But experts say that bras that we wear on a regular basis should be replaced every six months.
 I’ll stretch that to about a year, (haha, stretch… I’m so punny) but after that, it’s time for a new one.

 Again, this is not just a brilliant marketing strategy on the part of bra manufacturers.
 Take a look at the straps on your favorite bra — especially the band that goes around your back.
 Does the elastic look stretched out and worn?
 See that?
 It’s time for a new one.